-Mrs Merle Taylor served as a Wireless Operator Ground (WOG) instructor at No 4 SFTS Saskatoon.
+Mrs. Merle Taylor served as a Wireless Operator Ground (WOG) instructor at No 4 SFTS Saskatoon.
 Her late husband, Fred Taylor, served as a Wireless Electric Mechanic and was stationed at No. 3 SFTS Calgary at the same time as my father Cyril Devaux.
-While my father was completing Course 106 under the BCATP program Mr Taylor was ensuring radios were functional.
+Mr. Taylor was ensuring radios were functional while dad was completing Course 106 under the BCATP program.

 The following portrait is in large parts based on an excellent interview published by Elinor Florence on her website.
-This is also, with Mrs Florence’s permission, the source of all images in this post
+This is also, with Mrs. Florence’s permission, the source of all images below.

 In 1942 Merle Winnifred McIntyre took the bus into Winnipeg and went to the RCAF recruiting center.
 Here she carefully studied the list of careers available to women.
 There were options of becoming a motor transit driver, a medical assistant, a meteorologist or a wireless operator ground (WOG).

 The position of WOG had recently been added as a large number of air gunners were being killed in the skies over Germany.
 These air gunners were being replaced by male WOGs as they were already fluent in Morse Code.
 In turn, the vacant WOG positions were opened to women.Merle Taylor

 Mrs Taylor applied to become a Wireless Ground Operator (WOG) and was given an aptitude test.
 The main requirement was having the ability to learn Morse code.
 In October 1942 she is given word that she has passed the test and is accepted as a wireless operator.

 28 words per minute